 6. Boomi Hot Springs

-The Boomi Hot Springs are located in the quaint village of Boomi with a tiny population of about 200 people.
-Boomi hosts a 25m cold pool, wading pool and a hot Artesian spa pool complete with a poolside lounge area and a huge lawn space to relax in.
+The Boomi Hot Springs is located in the quaint village of Boomi with a tiny population of about 200 people.
+Boomi hosts a 25m cold pool, a wading pool and a hot Artesian spa pool complete with a poolside lounge area and a huge lawn space to relax in.
 There are also other facilities available on-site including a tennis court, toddler’s playground and BBQ for you to make a day out of it.

 Cost: Free